In honor of Thanksgiving, we present you with a list of 10 healthy things to be thankful for…

 - Expressing Gratitude

-Be thankful for YOU, we are!
-Not just because you’re awesome (which is a given, obvi) but also because without all of you, we wouldn’t be here, we wouldn’t have a community, a family of health.
+Be thankful for YOU—we are!
+Not just because you’re awesome (which is a given, obvi) but also because without all of you, we wouldn’t be here, we wouldn’t have this wonderful community of health.

 From all of us here at Elite Sports Clubs, have a safe and happy Thanksgiving!